-Other large increases were seen by The Lion King, which added a ninth performance this past week and increased by $723,709 to reach a weekly gross of $1,512,366, or 92.1% of its gross potential.
+Other large increases were seen by The Lion King, which went up by $893,129 to reach a weekly gross of $2,651,314, or 104.2% of its gross potential, as well as School of Rock, which added a ninth performance this past week and increased by $723,709 to reach a weekly gross of $1,512,366, or 92.1% of its gross potential.

 In addition, Aladdin went up by $637,931 to reach a weekly gross of $2,004,459, or 92.8% of its gross potential, Charlie and the Chocolate Factory went up by $635,082 to reach a weekly gross of $1,479,548, or 106.4% of its gross potential, and Hamilton went up by $627,442 to reach a weekly gross of $3,453,772, or 111.8% of gross potential.

 “M. Butterfly” and “Home for the Holidays” Flounder

 Following poor reviews, this revival seems doomed to financial mediocrity.
 This past week, the show saw a decrease in ticket sales of $182,646, bringing it to a weekly gross of $382,056, or just 40.0% of its gross potential.

 With a top ticket price of $247, the average paid admission was $95.51, and the audience was filled up to just 46.9%, a steep decrease from the previous week’s audience capacity of 72.7%.
 This demonstrates the need for M. Butterfly to offer steeper discounts, but perhaps they are reluctant to do so as they are in denial that the show is such a failure.

 Meanwhile, a new show Home for the Holidays is destined for even worse results.
 Despite playing three more performance’s than the past week’s partial first week of five previews, Home for the Holidays managed to decrease even further by $2,804, bringing it to a weekly gross of $48,496 over eight performances.

 While last week’s gross amounted to just 5.51% of gross potential, this week was even worse, amounting to only 3.27% of gross potential.
 These numbers seem dangerously close to the theatre’s contractual stop clause, whereby the landlord has the right to evict a poorly performing show.
 In such a case, the performers would in fact be home for the holidays, rather than on the Broadway stage.